Skip to content

 Susan Long has always loved to write, first in her diary as a young child and with chalk on the sidewalk.
 She has published short stories in online literary magazines, essays in the Orlando Sentinel, a short creative non-fiction story, “Rediscovering Daddy,” in Voices of Lung Cancer, numerous articles in AAA member magazines, poetry in a college literary magazine, and reviews in Journalism Educator.

-Susan recently completed her second novel, Waiting In Place.
+Susan recently completed her second novel, The Illumination of Darkness.
 Her first novel, Blue Impala, was based on a short story of the same name, which was a finalist in Glimmer Train’s “Short Story Award for New Writers.”
 She’s now working on a collection her short stories and essays — Dreams of Appalachia–Take Me Home: Stories and Essays.

 Read more about Susan